Your Data Journey Explained

 - Equifax may hold different contact details for you if (for example) you have registered to vote at a new address or you have provided an alternative address when applying for other loans or credit facilities, which resulted in a search being made with Equifax by that lender.

-2. Your ID Verification Data Journey
+2. Your ID Verification Data Step by Step

 - An organisation you are dealing with (e.g. when you are applying your credit, seeking to rent a property or applying for a job) may wish to check that you are who you say you are, which helps to prevent fraud.